Main Content Section

 According to Mississippi State Law, an individual may not be eligible for employment in a health care agency if the person has ever been convicted of a felony , or plead guilty to, or plead nolo contendere to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, sex offense listed in Section 45-33-23 (f), child abuse, arson, grand larceny, burglary, gratification of lust or aggravated assault, of felonious abuse and/or battery of a vulnerable adult.

-- Meet general admission requirements.
+- Meet all general admission requirements for MDCC.

 - Be a high school graduate or have a satisfactory high school equivalency test score (GED or HiSET).